 Figure 2-7 is a depiction of the use of GP values and ranges.

 Objects can share a GP range, as shown in Figure 2-7, or use more than one GP range, depending on the amount of program data.
 However, the Calling Standard for Alpha Systems specifies that a single procedure can use only one GP value.
-The a.out
+The a.out header's gp_value field contains either the GP value of the object (if there is only one) or the first one the program should use (if there are multiple GP ranges).

 How the number of GP ranges is represented in an object depends on the object's type:

-indicates the number of GP ranges, as explained in Section 2.2.3.
+.lita section, the section header field s_nlnnoptr indicates the number of GP ranges, as explained in Section 2.2.3.

-file), a new GP range is signalled by a R_GPVALUE
+OMAGIC file), a new GP range is signalled by a R_GPVALUE relocation entry.
+See Section 4.3.4.18 for details.

-), which are described in Section 6.2.1.
+.dynamic), which are described in Section 6.2.1.
 Alignment is an architectural issue that must be dealt with in the object file at several levels: object file segments, object file sections, and program variables all have alignment requirements.

 Data alignment refers to the rounding that must be applied to a data item's address.
 For natural alignment, a data item's address must be a multiple of its size.
 For example, the natural alignment of a character variable is one byte, and the natural alignment of a double-precision floating-point variable is 8 bytes.